 The only real negatives I experienced during my stay were related to the layout of the property: it’s a long, skinny rectangle perpendicular to the sea, so it’s a significant distance from one building to the other and some units are too far from the beach to walk.
 There’s on-demand golf cart transportation and bikes to borrow, but in my experience during a peak occupancy period, both came up short.
 I never was able to secure a bike and during a rainstorm the transportation line would just ring and ring.
 Hopefully in time these glitches will work themselves out as the company buys more bikes and/or comes up with a better system.

-Everything else at Blue Diamond flowed well, service was excellent, and it felt like being at a high-end luxury resort, not a routine all-inclusive.
+Everything else at Blue Diamond flowed well, service was excellent, and it felt like being at one of the Riviera Maya luxury resorts, not a routine all-inclusive.
 Despite first opening last decade, everything looks new.
 This is a hotel performing at a level of service you would find at Mayakoba complex neighbors Rosewood and Banyan Tree, but with no surprises when it comes time to check out and pay your bill.

 Blue Diamond rates start at $496 per room all-inclusive during low season—with upgrades to a better level not much more—rising to several thousand in the best beachfront suite category at peak times.
 Book direct at the Blue Diamond website or check rates at Travelocity.